-Hi and thanks for stopping by.
-Here you’ll find the product of my musings and meditations on the human condition in all its messy wonder, viewed through the lens of philosophy, psychology, literature, art, science, music and Nature.
+Hello and welcome to my site.
+Here you’ll find my latest essays and published articles on the human condition in all its messy wonder, viewed through the lens of philosophy, psychology, literature, art, science, music and Nature.

 How can words make a meaningful difference?
 What does it mean to live a good life?
 How do we become who we are and how can we be a better part of the Universe?
 Why do some people suffer while others thrive?
 How do we create joy and value in a world that is increasingly full of as much peril as it is of joy, to paraphrase Tolkien?

 All these questions and infinitely more have fascinated me ever since I can remember.
 They have shaped my life as a reader, inspired a career that spanned journalism, human rights and science writing, and led me to where I am now, a freelance writer.

 The Mad Hatter may indeed have been right when he told Alice in Wonderland that: “I think you might do something better with the time than waste it asking riddles that have no answers.”
 Too much thinking can undoubtedly create a debilitating pandemonium beneath the skull – which is precisely why our minds need taking care of.